-You are responsible for keeping records of the financial activities related to your campaign.
-The Municipal Elections Act, 1996 does not require you to use any specific accounting system.
-You may want to consult with an auditor or an accountant early in your campaign to make sure that you are using a bookkeeping and accounting system that will suit your needs.
+Every third party advertiser is responsible for keeping financial records related to their advertising campaign.
+The Municipal Elections Act, 1996 does not require that third party advertisers use any specific accounting system.
+A third party advertiser may want to consult with an auditor or an accountant to make sure that they are using a bookkeeping and accounting system that will suit their needs.

-You should also look through the campaign financial statement (Form 4) that you will be required to file to make sure that you are keeping records of all the information that must be included on the statement.
+The third party advertiser should also look through the financial statement (Form 8) that they will be required to file to make sure that they are keeping records of all the information that must be included on the statement.

-You are required to keep all of your campaign financial records until November 15, 2026 when the next council or school board takes office.
+Every third party advertiser is required to keep all of their advertising campaign financial records until November 15, 2026 when the next council or school board takes office.

-You must keep the following campaign records:
+A third party advertiser must keep the following advertising campaign records:

-- receipts issued for every contribution including when you accepted the contribution and the date you issued the receipt (remember to issue receipts to yourself for any contributions you make) - the value of every contribution, whether it is in the form of money or goods or services, and the contributor's name and address - all expenses, including the receipts obtained for each expense - any claim for payment of an expense that the campaign disputes or refuses to pay - the funds raised and expenses incurred from each separate fundraising event or activity - the terms of any loan received from a bank or other recognized lending institution
+- the receipts issued for every contribution including when the contribution was accepted and the date the receipt was issued (receipts must also be issued to the third party advertiser for any contributions made to their own advertising campaign) - the value of every contribution, whether it is money, goods or services, and the contributor's name and address - all expenses, including the receipts for each expense - any claim for payment of an expense that the third party advertiser disputes or refuses to pay - the funds raised and expenses incurred from each separate fundraising event or activity - the terms of any loan received from a bank or other recognized lending institution